 Industrial Engineer

-Industrial engineers determine the most effective ways for an organization to use its basic resources: people, machines, materials, money and time.
+Industrial engineers determine the most effective ways for an organization to use its many resources: people, machines, materials, money, energy, and time.

 In Canada, the federal government groups and organizes occupations based on a National Occupational Classification (NOC) system.
 This alis occupation may not reflect the entire NOC group it is part of.
 Data for the NOC group can apply across multiple occupations.

-Industrial engineers design, improve and implement integrated systems of human beings, materials and equipment to produce needed results efficiently.
+Industrial engineers design, improve and implement integrated systems of human beings, materials, energy, information, and equipment to produce goods or services efficiently.
 For example, they may be involved with:

 Industrial engineers apply knowledge and skills from social as well as physical disciplines (for example, mathematics, statistics, engineering, chemistry, physics, psychology and sociology) to solve problems in a wide variety of industries (for example, education, agri-food, environment, distribution and transportation, health care, pharmaceuticals, manufacturing).
 They may specialize in facility layout and design, production planning, logistics systems design, ergonomics, manufacturing, project management or operations research.